policumbent/camilla/README.md

 # Camilla - CAMbio Intrinsicamente LAborioso

-Software for the Phoenix translating gearbox, using a stepper motor.
+Software for the Phoenix translating gearbox, using a stepper motor

+## Settings

+The main settings and debug options can be configured by changing values of constants defined in `include/settings.h`

 ## Cores

-The main funcitonalities are split between the two ESP32's cores, contained in two files in the `src/` folder
+The main functionalities are split between the two ESP32's cores, contained in two files in the `src/` folder
-- `core1`: manages the stepper motor and the buttons
+- `core1`: manages the stepper motor, the buttons and limit switches
-- `core0`: manages CAN and the webserver
+- `core0`: manages CAN, the webserver and the interrupts

 ## Libraries